Jakobo/jakobo.github.com/README.md

 * `/vcard`: My old business cards still point to a vcard URL.
 404s are best avoided if we can help it, so this redirects to `/`
 * `/manifesto`: A link to the manifesto I keep up to date as a manager (on Medium)
 * `webpack.config.js`: The webpack config
+* `webpack.config.prod.js`: The webpack config for production, extends the default config and adds production flags